Barnsley Virtual School

 Step by step guides for social workers

-The guides below will help you fulfil your role in the TPEP process:
+The guides below will help you fulfil your role in the PEP process:

 Read more about what the guidance states

-Wherever the child is placed, their social worker, supported by the authority’s VSH, should take the lead to:
+Wherever the child is placed, their social worker, supported by the authority’s Virtual School Head(VSH), should take the lead to:

-- ensure that where a child is placed in an emergency the PEP is initiated within 10 working days of their becoming looked after, wherever they are placed
+- ensure that where a child is placed in an emergency the PEP is initiated within 10 working days of them becoming looked after, wherever they are placed

 - ensure, with the support of others, including the VSH, that the PEP contains a summary of the child’s current attainment and progress